 If you go by Chili Piper’s website, it doesn’t offer a free trial or freemium option.
 The only way for you to get a feel of the product is to book a demo with their sales team.
 But there are confusing sources that contradict this information.

 Thankfully, there’s no such confusion with its paid plans.
-Its pricing tier starts at $15/user/month and goes up to $20/user/month.
+Its pricing tier starts at $15/user/month if you are just using scheduling links.
 It’s also important to note that its best plan (i.e. Form Concierge) comes at $30 per user per month with an additional ‘platform fee’ that Chili Piper discloses upfront on its pricing page.

 Take a look at Chili Piper’s pricing page: